-More than just a garden centre for including indoor and outdoor plants, seeds, bulbs and gardening supplies, there is something for everyone at Yarnton Home & Garden, including clothing, pets, speciality foods, plus gifts and a restaurant.
+More than just a garden centre for indoor and outdoor plants, seeds, bulbs and gardening supplies, there is something for everyone at Yarnton Home & Garden, including clothing, pets, speciality foods, gifts and a restaurant.

-The centre has a fully stocked outdoor and indoor plants area with an expert team on hand to help you create the perfect patch.
+The centre has a fully stocked outdoor and indoor plant area with an expert team on hand to help you create the perfect patch.
 There’s also a garden shop stocked full to the brim of products that will support your gardening efforts, from watering & feeding to digging and clearing.

 Yarnton Home & Garden (previously known as Yarnton Nurseries) is now considered a destination rather than just a garden centre and has undergone considerable development work under its new owners.
 It’s well worth a visit.

 In 1952 Toby and Skit Stubbs embarked on a new adventure and followed their passion by purchasing a derelict and overgrown ‘walled garden’ outside Henley-On-Thames, originally growing and selling vegetables before specialising in growing plants in 1960.